Sports & Fitness

 Image adapted from: Our Tampines Hub via Facebook

 Home to the Tampines Rovers Football Club, Our Tampines Hub (OTH) is a hotspot for football watchers and players alike.
-Besides serving as a makeshift theatre for screening Premier League matches, the Level 1 Festive Plaza also houses the Festive Arts Theatre, a 400-seat venue that has previously hosted star-studded football exhibitions featuring English Premier League legends and Singapore national team players.
+Besides serving as a makeshift theatre for screening Premier League and World Cup matches, the Level 1 Festive Plaza also houses the Festive Arts Theatre, a 400-seat venue that has previously hosted star-studded football exhibitions featuring English Premier League legends and Singapore national team players.

 You say you support local, but OTH takes it to another level.
 They’ve consistently featured homegrown talent, airing the Tampines Rovers’ face-off against Bangkok United in the 1st leg of the AFC Champions League Two Quarter-Finals, and serving as the central venue for Singapore Premier League (SPL) matches last year.